Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 This performs a linear seach as described in the 'Searching and Matching Recipes' section

+## Migration

-## Deprecation and removal of old recipe system
+### Deprecation and removal of old recipe system

 The old recipe system will be deprecated once the new recipe system is complete, and will be removed entirely at a later date.

+### `SlimefunItem`s

+If your `SlimefunItem` only has one recipe, and that recipe only produces one type of Slimefun item:

+- Replace all `RecipeType`s with their corresponding `RecipeCategory`
+  - `RecipeType.SMELTERY` should go to either `RecipeCategory.DUST_SMELTING` or
+    `RecipeCategory.INGOT_SMELTING`

+Otherwise:

+- (Optional) Switch the constructor to `SlimefunItem(ItemGroup, SlimefunItemStack)`
+- Add its other recipes via `RecipeCategory.registerRecipe()`

+### Workstations and Machines

+- (Optional) If your workstation/machine requires searching through recipes, make it implement `RecipeCrafter`
+  - Searching recipes can be done through `RecipeCrafter.searchRecipes`

+## Other Notes

+- There are no mirrored recipes.
+To achieve something similar, manually add the normal and flipped versions

 ## Progress

-- New recipe system / API: WIP
+- New recipe system / API: Awaiting Review
-- Migration of crafting machines to new API: Not Started
+- Migration of crafting machines to new API: WIP
 - Guide recipe pagination / item cycling: Not Started